donhenton/karma-sandbox-two/README.md

 * see the files and proxies section of the karma conf file
 * set log level to debug to see if the img or css files return a 404
+* tests need to pause a bit as css effects are not immediate